Spec. Fic. Society: SFF that goes further

 Sign up for Spec.
 Fic.
 Society newsletter

 Welcome to Spec.
 Fic.
 Society, where we explore SFF that goes further.
-About once a month, there’ll be a new article here exploring an SFF story, trope, character, world, or writing tool, to expand your experience of SFF.
+You’ll find articles here exploring SFF stories, tropes, characters, worlds, or writing tools, to expand your experience of SFF.

 - Behind the scenes of my WIP novels and adventures in the literary industry.